sandhya-2/FlickGallery/README.md

 # FlickGalleryApp

-**PhotoGalleryApp** is an iOS application built in Swift and SwiftUI.
+**FlickGalleryApp** is an iOS application built in Swift and SwiftUI.
 It is designed to displays a list of photos using Flickr Api.
 Here is an overview of its functionality.

 ## Features